From 2021-2023, Graeser Park was beautifully preserved and restored by MnDOT’s Historic Roadside Preservation Program.

-Graeser Park features one of only two 1939 WPA-built ‘beehive fireplaces’ in the U.S. Located in Robbinsdale MN, it’s the only beehive in its original location.
+Graeser Park features one of only two 1939 WPA-built ‘beehive fireplaces’ in the U.S. Located in Robbinsdale, Minnesota, it’s the only beehive in its original location.
+Its rock garden is one of only two in the state.

 Graeser Park has been under the proud volunteer stewardship of the Robbinsdale Lions Club since 2008.

 If you can see a stone path in Graeser Park today, it’s because a Robbinsdale Lion uncovered it.
-Joined by an army of volunteer ‘Beehivers‘, they’re maintaining Graeser Park while it waits for restoration.
+Joined by an army of volunteers, their stewardship was on hold while MnDOT completed their 2021-23 restoration project.

 Graeser Park was a big part of Robbinsdale’s community.